actionschnitzel/PiGro-Aid-/README.md

 ---

-## All settings in one place! :key: :mag: :hammer: :toilet:
+## All settings in one place! :key: :mag: :hammer:

-### PiGro - Just Click It! is a control panel that bundles the most important options.

 PiGro does many commands that have to be entered via the terminal with one or two clicks of a button.